Toggle: English / Spanish

 Depending on your condition, you may be given fluids by mouth or through a vein (intravenous, or IV).
 Antibiotics may shorten the time you feel ill.

-The World Health Organization (WHO) has developed a solution that helps restore fluids.
-It is cheaper and easier to use than the typical IV fluid.
-This solution is now being used around the world.
+The World Health Organization (WHO) has developed packets of salts that are mixed with clean water to help restore fluids.
+These are cheaper and easier to use than the typical IV fluid.
+These packets are now being used around the world.

 Severe dehydration can cause death.
 Most people will make a full recovery when they are given enough fluids.